 Beginning in 2010, DCA launched an online Consumer Satisfaction Survey.
-The Survey is included as a web address within each closure letter which directs consumers to an online "survey monkey" with 19 questions.
+The Survey is included as a web address within each closure letter, which directs consumers to an online "survey monkey" with 19 questions.
 Overall participation has been low.
-During the past four years, the board has received an average survey return rate of approximately 2.55%, below the minimum level of 5% needed to be considered statistically relevant.
+During the past four years, the Board has received an average survey return rate of approximately 2.55%, below the minimum level of 5% needed to be considered statistically relevant.
 By comparison, DCA has reported a 2.6% average participation rate from all boards and bureaus.
+It should be noted that in reviewing the individual responses, consumers chose to skip or not answer a number of the questions.